 International capital markets and multilateral financial institutions have focused upon East Asia's credit market in light of the strength of the regional economy, anchored by Japan and China, and the Asian countries' own performance rebounding from the 1997 financial crisis.
 In the Philippines, municipalities and provinces are authorized to issue bonds to finance self-liquidating, income-generating projects, enhancing the quality of life in the city.
-In India, the Ahmedabad Municipal Corporation became the first municipality to issue bonds on the capital market; but other municipalities have also used this method with the back-up of credit rating agencies.
+In India, the Ahmedabad Municipal Corporation became the first municipalities have also used this method with the back-up of credit rating agencies.